MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvEmulatorDestoryEmulator.md

 `Partition`

-Handle to the emulator instance that is destroyed .
+Handle to the emulator instance that is destroyed.

 ## Remarks
 Destroy an instance of the instruction emulator created by [`WHvEmulatorCreateEmulator`](WHvEmulatorCreateEmulator.md)